mbeddr/mps-platform-docs/src/doc/docs/aspects/migration.md

 ---
-title: Migration aspect
+title: Migration Aspect
 tags:
 - aspect
 ---

-# Migration aspect
+# Migration Aspect

 > To nicely support language evolution, migrations automatically upgrade client code to use the latest version of a language or multiple languages.
 >